6. WORLD MUSIC

 Instruments: 1 Anasazi flute, 2 eagle bone whistle, 3 Apache fiddle, 4 drums.

-Appalachian music: is the traditional music of Appalachia (Eastern USA).
+Appalachian music: traditional music of Appalachia (Eastern USA) that combines English ballads, Irish/Scottish folk (fiddle), hymns and blues.

 Instruments: 8 Cajun accordion, 9 fiddle, 10 triangle.